Oracle Java Licensing and Audit FAQ Guide

 - Claim Permitted Use Where Possible: For any Java installations discovered, see if you can categorize them as permitted under OTN or part of an Oracle product.
 For example, if 20 installs are on dev-only servers, document that so they are not counted as a violation.
 Oracle might accept that those don’t need licensing (though they’ll double-check you’re not using them for prod).

-- Leverage Free Alternatives Mid-Audit: If the audit catches something, you might quickly swap some environments to OpenJDK.
-For instance, if you have time, migrate a prod server from Oracle JDK to OpenJDK and then present the OpenJDK installation as current.
+- Leverage Free Alternatives Mid-Audit: If the audit identifies an issue, you can quickly switch some environments to OpenJDK.
+For instance, if you have time, migrate a production server from Oracle JDK to OpenJDK and then present the OpenJDK installation as the current one.
 Oracle audits typically capture a point in time; if you’ve transitioned some systems off Oracle Java by formal data submission, those might not need licenses (Oracle can’t charge for what you’re not using at audit closure).
-This is a bit of a tightrope and must be done before data is captured or disclosed properly.
+This is a delicate task that must be completed before data is captured or disclosed properly.

 - Negotiate the Findings: When Oracle presents preliminary findings, don’t accept them at face value if you see inaccuracies.
-Maybe Oracle counted a server twice or assumed an install was prod when it’s not.
+Perhaps Oracle counted a server twice or incorrectly assumed an installation was production when it wasn’t.
 Provide clarifications or evidence to reduce the count.
 For example, “Server X listed with Oracle JDK 8 is solely running an Oracle Forms application, which is covered by our Oracle Forms license (restricted use Java).”
 This could remove that from the payable list.

-- Future Commitment: Sometimes, you can negotiate a lower penalty by agreeing to certain future actions, like a longer-term subscription.
+- Future Commitment: Sometimes, you can negotiate a lower penalty by agreeing to take certain future actions, such as a longer-term subscription.
 Oracle might waive some back fees if you lock in a 3-year deal.
 Use that as leverage to reduce immediate liability.

-- Use NFTC/Free Rights if Applicable: If some of your usage is on Java 17 or 21, which are free, make sure Oracle isn’t trying to bill for those.
+- Use NFTC/Free Rights if Applicable: If some of your usage is on Java 17 or 21, which are free, ensure that Oracle isn’t attempting to bill for those.
 They might only bill if you need support beyond the free period.
 But emphasize: “Our Java 17 usage was under NFTC, which is no fee.”
 That portion should not incur cost (aside from the expectation that you upgrade or subscribe later).

 In short, carefully analyze each item Oracle flags and see if there’s a legitimate reason it might not require a license or if you can remediate it quickly.
 The goal is to narrow the scope of non-compliance before the final tally.